-IoT has seen rapid development in recent years in the areas of Telemedicine platforms, Intelligent Transportation systems, Logistics Monitoring, and Pollution Monitoring Systems etc. Some analysts even believe that the number of things connected will increase up to 26 billion units by 2020 [4].
+IoT has seen rapid development in recent years in the areas of telemedicine platforms, intelligent transportation systems, logistics monitoring, and pollution monitoring systems etc. Some analysts even believe that the number of things connected will increase up to 26 billion units by 2020 [4].
 However, the security challenges related to the IoT must be dealt with to achieve its growth and maturation.
-Given below are future directions for research in order to make the IoT paradigm more secure.
+Given below are future directions for research in order to make the IoT more secure.

-A. Architecture Standards
+6.1.
+Architecture Standards

 IoT currently employs different devices, services, and protocols to achieve a common goal.
 However, to integrate a network of IoT frameworks to achieve a bigger framework, for example, to form a smart town by the integration of many smart homes, there needs to be a set of standards that should be followed from the micro to macro levels of IoT realization.
-The present day requirement of IoT is to have well defined architecture standards comprising of data models, interfaces, and protocols which can support a wide range of humans, devices, languages, and operating systems.
+The present day requirement of IoT is to have welldefined architecture standards comprising of data models, interfaces, and protocols that can support a wide range of humans, devices, languages, and operating systems.

-B. Identity Management
+6.2.
+Identity Management

-Identity management in IoT is performed by exchanging identifying information between the things for first time connection.
-This process is susceptible to eavesdropping which can lead to man-in-the-middle attack, and thus can jeopardize the whole IoT framework.
-Hence, there needs to be some predefined identity management entity or hub which can monitor the connection process of devices by applying cryptography and other techniques to prevent identity theft.
+The identity management in IoT is performed by exchanging identifying information between the things for first time connection.
+This process is susceptible to eavesdropping which can lead to manin-the-middle attack, and thus can jeopardize the whole IoT framework.
+Hence, there needs to be some pre-defined identity management entity or hub which can monitor the connection process of devices by applying cryptography and other techniques to prevent identity theft.

-C. Session layer
+6.3.
+Session layer